 - If you’re a corporate shareholder, you must specify in the application if you apply for a refund under a tax treaty or the exemption method (section 2-38 of the Tax Act)

 - If you apply under a tax treaty:

 - A certificate of residence issued by the tax authorities in your country of residence, specifically confirming that you're resident for tax purposes in that country under the tax treaty with Norway.
 The certificate of residence must be issued in the shareholder's name alone, and must be valid for the year when dividends were paid.

 - If you apply under the exemption method:

-- the name of the beneficial dividend recipient
+- name of the final dividend recipient

 - name and ISIN on the share